healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 Cord Length: 29.7" (75.5 cm)

-The Amazon Basics has a 29.72-inch flat power cord, which should be plenty enough for household use.
-A three-pronged plug is typically safer than a two-pronged one by having a grounding wire.
+The Amazon Basics has a 29.72-inch flat power cord, which should be enough for household use.
+Its three-pronged plug is grounded so typically safer than a two-pronged one.

 Usability
 ---------